 Advocacy around the world

-Tearfund staff and partners have been involved in advocacy initiatives over many years, at the local, national and international levels.
+Tearfund staff and partners have been involved in advocacy initiatives over many years, at local, national and international levels.

 In the UK, the current focus of our advocacy is the climate crisis and its impact on people living in poverty.
 In 2021, in the lead-up to the UN climate conference, COP26, we called on the UK Government to take decisive action to help end the climate crisis.
-We will continue to hold the UK Government to account for keeping the promises made at COP26 and push for more ambitious commitments.
+We will continue to hold the UK Government to account for keeping the promises made at COP26 and push for more ambitious commitments from them.

 The church and advocacy